-Whether you own a ski chalet in Colorado or a beach hut overlooking the ocean in Hawaii, let us help you get your accommodation the exposure it deserves, no matter what time of year it is.
+Whether you own a ski chalet in Colorado or a beach hut overlooking the ocean in Hawaii, let us help you get your accommodation the exposure it deserves whether its peak season or the off-season

 No matter if your vacation rental is overlooking the ocean or set deep in the heart of the mountains, peak seasons tend to fall around school vacations.
 Marketing your rental is relatively easy during that time frame, as you can really sell the idyllic family getaway to entice guests to book.
 Once school starts again, however, you need to think about who is going to be planning their trip and how you can get involved in off-season tourism.

-Your target market will likely shift to those who don't have parental responsibilities, such as single people, young couples, couples who don't have children, and those whose kids have flown the coop.
+Your target market will likely shift to those who don’t have parental responsibilities, such as single people, young couples looking for a romantic getaway, couples who don’t have children, and those whose kids have flown the coop.
 This gives you a wide spectrum of people to market to, and you can even try and make your rental appealing for weekend group getaways, encouraging college or school reunions.

 2. Adjust your rates accordingly

 One of the benefits of heading on an off-season trip is that the cost of getting from Point A to Point B becomes significantly cheaper.
-Major airlines launch all kinds of promotions and discounts to encourage people to head out on a trip, even though most of them are already back to school pick-ups and full days at the office.
+Major airlines launch all kinds of promotions, discounts, and deals for cheap flights to encourage people to head out on a trip, even though most of them are already back to school pick-ups and full days at the office.
 By lowering your prices during this period of time, you can tap into this demographic that could be swayed by a reduced rate.
-You'll have guests lining up for a memorable getaway at your accommodation in no time!
+You’ll have guests lining up for a memorable getaway at your accommodation in no time!

-If summer is your high season, let people now about your local harvest festival in the fall or annual Christmas market in winter.
-Alternatively, if winter is when guests come flocking, make sure you're telling potential guests about the nearest summer fair or outdoor movie series.
-Additionally, seasonal photos that show how amazing it would be to enjoy a trip to your rental, regardless of the time of year, will also attract more booking requests during the off season.
+If summer is your high season, let people know about your local harvest festival in the fall or annual Christmas market in winter.
+Alternatively, if winter is when guests come flocking, make sure you’re telling potential guests about the nearest summer fair or outdoor movie series.
+Additionally, seasonal photos that show how amazing it would be to enjoy a trip to your rental, regardless of the time of year, will also attract more booking requests during the off-season.